 So Which is Best?

 Clearly each type of atomizer has its pros and cons.
-The general rule of thumb is for e smokers to start out on disposable atomizers or replaceable ones (dependant on what starter kit they decide to go for) and then move on to rebuilding if and when they decide that they would like more control over their smoking experience, as well as wanting to save money in the long run.
+The general rule of thumb is for vapers to start out on disposable atomizers or replaceable ones (dependant on what e cigarette starter kit they decide to go for) and then move on to rebuilding if and when they decide that they would like more control over their smoking experience, as well as wanting to save money in the long run.

 Experimenting is the only way to truly know which type is going to work best for your, your individual vaping style and your budget.